Buttered Crouton

 1 cup Heinz ketchup

-1 cup tomato sauce, plain no seasonings, any major supermarket brand
+1 cup tomato juice, plain no seasonings

 1 tbsp.
 Worcestershire sauce

 1 tbsp.
-Dijon style mustard like Grey Poupon
+Dijon style mustard like Grey Poupon or Roland

 ½ cup brown sugar

-1 tbsp.
-Kosher salt, Diamond Crystal is recommended---otherwise use any regular salt
+1 tbsp. salt, regular salt

 Procedure: Fry the onions in oil until golden but not brown.
 Add the paprika and chili powder, followed by the vinegar, bring slowly to a boil.
-Add the remaining ingredients; reduce the heat and simmer of 10 minutes stirring every few minutes.
+Add the remaining ingredients; reduce the heat and simmer of 30 minutes stirring every few minutes.
 Place the pot over a bowl of ice water to cool.
 Store in glass jars.